Grahp/Website/quartz.md

 - **Stability**
 - **Discrete** theory rule application

-### Rules

-Quartz is a rule based dynamic dictionary generator.

-A rule-based dictionary means you can use an [uberdictionary](uberdictionary.md) or word list to automatically get new entries based on your rules.

 ### How?

 Quartz goes **directly** from theory to dictionary.
 No "manually write a hundred fifty thousand entries, and then spend the rest of your life maintaining them" step.

+Quartz is a rule based dictionary generator, compared to traditional entry based dictionaries.
+A rule based dictionary means you can use an [uberdictionary](uberdictionary.md) to automatically generate new entries based on existing rules with any additional effort.

 #### Dictionary

+When we think of dictionaries, we tend to think of something like a JSON dict.

-A dictionary is not necessarily a tangible thing.
-This idea is where theory staticness comes from, among other things.
+A dictionary is not necessarily an enumerated file of entries.
+This idea is where theory staticness comes from.

 In the case of Quartz, [**A dictionary is just a lookup function**](https://github.com/Grahp/Steno-Glossary#dictionary).
 This lookup function takes an outline and your entire theory, and returns the translation after applying all theory rules to the outline.

 #### Theory Rules